Morgan-Bentley/COS-791---Object-tracking/README.md

 ## Setting Up the Environment

 ### Prerequisites:
-Anaconda: Download and install Anaconda for managing dependencies and creating isolated environments.
+Anaconda: Download and install Anaconda for managing dependencies and creating isolated environments.<br>
 NVIDIA GPU (optional): If you plan to use GPU acceleration, ensure you have an NVIDIA GPU and the compatible CUDA version installed.

 **Create a New Environment:**<br>